afikri/tailwind-nextjs-starter-blog/data/blog/prompting/exploring-the-importance-of-prompt-engineering-for-optimizing-language-models.md

 (Your Input Here)
 ```

-✔️ Rewrite the text below in more engaging language.
+✔️ Rewrite the following text using more captivating language

 ```python
 Text: """